EinWesen/heimklangwelle/README.md

 This project aims to be a simple all-in-one solution to share (audio) media locally in your lan by providing a renderer (a player) to play media on, a very simple controlpoint that enables you to select files to play (via web),  lastly a media server as well.

 The goal is to keep it simple in every way.
-Not only only easy to use, but also only basic in functionality.
+Not only easy to use, but also only basic in functionality.
 At the moment i do not intend to implement everything the DNLA®️ standard has to offer, or advanced feature like full blown media libraries or on the fly transcoding.
 It's the app you fire up, when you need to stream you files real quick once in a while.

 ## But why? - Use case